-Parents or caregivers who benefit from Group Teen Triple P are those who have concerns about their teenager's mild to moderate level of behavioral problems or simply wish to prevent behavior problems from developing.
+Parents or caregivers who benefit from Group Triple P are those who have concerns about their child's mild, moderate to severe level of behavioral problems or simply wish to prevent behavior problems from developing.
+Parents who have completed lower-level interventions and have not achieved the goals they want, may benefit from a Group Triple P intervention.
+They usually want to learn a variety of parenting skills to apply to multiple contexts.
+Parents need to be able to commit to the whole nine sessions.